The Reluctant Messiah: Truth about Jiddu Krishnamurti and Theosophy

-Imagine hearing this, of a sad and fallen Society, still wondering if he will declare, that he indeed was the “World Teacher?”
-H.P.B. had spoken similarly to the organisation, telling the members and leaders to stop the cant about masters; and that a strange influence was breeding esoteric popery.
+Imagine hearing this, still wondering if he will declare, that he indeed is the “World Teacher,” which involved a process involving a being called “Maitreya-Christ” overshadowing him.
+H.P.B. had spoken similarly to the organization, telling the members and leaders to stop the cant about masters; and that a strange influence was breeding esoteric popery.
 K.H. even says, when will people stop being deluded about who they really are — mortal men.
+The teachings of those Masters were a reality in Krishnamurti’s everyday life.
+He openly discouraged the notion of “esotericism” yet in his own life to his colleagues taught one way well after his emancipation from the Theosophical Society, and even supposedly possessed special abilities, which he suppressed.
+In one story involving Besant and Leadbeater’s Liberal Catholic Church, it was said, he filled the space with an atmosphere, that was holy, and when people prostrated, he became fed up and saddened by the situation.

 “(…) A new and rapidly growing danger (…) is threatening (…) the spread of the pure Esoteric Philosophy and knowledge (…) I allude to those charlatanesque imitations of Occultism and Theosophy (…)” (H.P.
 Blavatsky, Esoteric Instruction, No. 1., 1889.)